Heartburn, belching and tummy ache are all symptoms of – you guessed it – indigestion. Here are 9 lifestyle tweaks that are proven to help

 Smoothies made with kale, spinach, broccoli, and apples can be a great way to ensure your body is getting the nutrients it needs.

-‘As it is winter time, you can also put green vegetables into a soup for lunch or dinner, adding in herbs such as coriander, which is highly detoxifying and full of plant chemicals’.
+‘You can also put green vegetables into a soup for lunch or dinner, adding in herbs such as coriander, which is highly detoxifying and full of plant chemicals’.

 It’s also worth nothing that studies have found that medicines such as Zantac Relief often taken for indigestion may have an adverse effect on blood alcohol levels when you;re taking them with alcohol, so talk to your doctor if you’re on them.